 No matter if it’s your first garden bed or your fifth, it’s key to consider the following factors when planning out your gardening site.
+These things should be taken into account no matter which method of gardening you’re employing—in containers on a balcony, in raised beds in your front yard, or elsewhere.
 For more advice on getting started with gardening, see our related article: Vegetable Gardening for Beginners.

 1. Sunlight Exposure